Protecting the Disability Vote

 • You can request an electronic accessible absentee ballot online.

-What is Maine’s Accessible Voting System?
+What Is Maine’s Accessible Voting System?

 Maine uses ExpressVote as its Accessible Voting System (AVS).
 The ExpressVote: